incoming-inc/ios-template-app/new-project.md

 * a sample configuration file sample-incoming-ios-sdk.plist
 * README and CHANGELOG

+The distribution zip also contains:

+* incoming-ios-widget: the widget target helper which allows to play Incoming video right in the Notification Center
+* incoming-ios-notificationui: the notification UI, which allows to play Incoming video right in the Notifications, on iOS 10

+Integration for these two items are covered in separate pages, c.f.
+[Today widget integration](./widget-integration.html) and [Custom notification UI (iOS 10)](./custom-notification-ui.html)

-Drag and drop the incoming-ios-sdk onto your XCode project.
+To add the Incoming PVN SDK to your project, drag and drop the incoming-ios-sdk folder onto your XCode project.
 Tick "Copy items if needed".
 ![Add SDK to project dialog](./images/add_sdk_to_project_dialog.png)

 Proceed to the [SDK settings configuration](./sdk-settings.html)